 Meditation is becoming increasingly popular as more and more people discover its wide-ranging benefits.
-Although this practice has been around for centuries, modern science has only recently discovered a compelling link between meditation and physical well-being.
+Although this practice has been around for centuries and mental benefits of meditation are well-known, modern science has only recently discovered a compelling link between meditation and physical well-being.

 In today’s fast-paced world, it’s easy to feel overwhelmed by thoughts and emotions.
 Emotional overload often results in stress and anxiety – and we all know the havoc this can wreak on our health.
 Nowadays, experts around the world concur that practicing a few minutes of mindfulness every day can make all the difference.
 The physical and mental benefits of meditation are well-documented… and very convincing.
 Here are six of our favorites:

 Six remarkable physical & mental benefits of meditation